by Abby Parsons

 “Every three minutes, someone finds a flatmate on SpareRoom.com.
 That does not mean that every three minutes, someone finds a new friend.”

-When I used SpareRoom.com, I did eventually find an all right flat in Brixton.
+When I used SpareRoom.com, I did eventually find an alright flat in Brixton.
 But that was after many an awkward message, and many an even-more-awkward viewing.
 Each would take about half an hour to get to, and two minutes to complete.
 Bedroom, bathroom, kitchen.
 No living room, sorry.
 Any questions?
 ‘Are you psychopaths?
 Will you murder me as I sleep?’
 Sadly, these most important of questions cannot be asked, as it will most likely prevent you from being selected for the room.
 So you just say, ‘Is there a dishwasher?’ while at all times maintaining a facade of extreme laidbackness.

-But the worst viewing I attended was for a terraced Clapham house, with one of those cute stained-glass windows above the front door.
+By far the worst viewing I attended was for a terraced Clapham house, with one of those cute stained-glass windows above the front door.
 I really, really wanted that stained glass window.
 The house share consisted of five girls, and I was to replace the fifth as she was moving in with her boyfriend.
 Upon arrival the evening’s schedule was explained to me: I’d be given a tour, while the previous viewer would be interviewed by the housemates.
 I would then move on to the interview portion of my night, while the girl after me would take her tour.
 The interviewers had a roster of fifteen girls on their list that night.

 All I had to do in order to secure this Clapham room was prove myself to be a normal person, albeit in a Mean Girls situation.
 Gathered around their kitchen table, which was situated in a beautiful farmhouse-style kitchen, one of the ‘fun’ questions I was asked was: ‘After Lily came home from Infernos completely wasted one night, she tried to paint the table!
 [Points to random streaks of purple on wood.]
 What colour would you paint this table, if you moved in?’